HL7/fhir-omop-ig/input/pagecontent/FHIRModifierExtensions.md

 The presence of a modifier extension is not an indication of a data quality problem in the source FHIR system.
 Modifier extensions are a legitimate, specified FHIR mechanism for communicating important clinical context that the standard resource structure cannot express.
 The FHIR specification explicitly provides for their use in circumstances where standard elements are insufficient.
 Treating modifier extensions as anomalies to be filtered without inspection is the incorrect response — and is precisely the behavior the specification prohibits.

-> **ℹ NOTE:** The correct framing: a modifier extension is a signal that the source system is communicating something clinically important.
+> **NOTE:** The correct framing: a modifier extension is a signal that the source system is communicating something clinically important.
 The ETL's responsibility is to understand that signal, apply the appropriate disposition, and document the decision — not to eliminate the signal.

 ---